mariapaulav/mariapaulav/README.md

   :sparkles: About me :
 <p>

 I’m Maria, full stack web developer focused on Frontend development, innovative, motivated and passionate about learning new technologies with self-taught methods.
-I have knowledge in JavaScript, React, Redux, among others.
-Finished an intensive bootcamp, and now I'm ready to apply my passion for coding to a talented team to develop quality solutions.
+I have knowledge in JavaScript, React.js, Next.js, Redux, Tailwind CSS, among others.
+Finished an intensive bootcamp (700 hours), and now Im ready to apply my passion for coding to a talented team to develop quality solutions.
 ##

   :hammer_and_wrench: Languages and Tools :